isabelsagen/ColliderBit-neutralino-search-reinterpretation/README.md

 ## 5. Modification

-To print the cut-flow from `Analysis_Isabel.cpp` enable:
+To print the cut-flow from `Analysis_Isabel.cpp`, uncomment:

 ```
 //#define CUTFLOW